prefix-dev/rattler-build/docs/build_script.md

 : Represents the number of CPUs on the system.

 `SHLIB_EXT`
-: Denotes the shared library extension specific to the operating system (e.g., .so for Linux, .dylib for macOS, and .dll for Windows).
+: Denotes the shared library extension specific to the operating system (e.g. `.so` for Linux, `.dylib` for macOS, and `.dll` for Windows).

 `HTTP_PROXY`
 : Inherited from the user's shell environment, specifying the HTTP proxy settings.